 And in church planting, you’re starting something new almost all the time, whether it’s a children’s ministry, a small group, an elder team, a prayer ministry or an outreach strategy.

-My husband and the other elders at our church do most of this philosophizing, but when our church reached a point when we needed a more structured women’s ministry, the idea generating fell to me.
+My husband and the other elders at our church do most of this philosophizing, but when our church reached a point when we needed to move into starting a women’s ministry that was more structured, the idea generating fell to me.
 With an empty drawing board before me, I felt the weight of my decisions.

 Just how do you go about starting a women’s ministry?